kyma-project/kyma/docs/backup/08-02-restore-backup.md

 type: Tutorial
 ---

 Follow this tutorial to restore a backed up Kyma cluster.
 Restore the CRDs, services, and endpoints first, and then the rest of the resources.
-Follow these steps to restore the resources:

 ## Prerequisites

-To use the restore functionality, dowwnload and install the[Velero CLI v1.0.0](https://github.com/heptio/velero/releases/tag/v1.0.0).
+To use the restore functionality, dowwnload and install the [Velero CLI](https://github.com/heptio/velero/releases/tag/v1.0.0).

 ## Steps

+Follow these steps to restore the resources:

 1. Install the Velero server.
 Use the same bucket as for the backups: